 Using Newspaper with Your Vinegar and Dawn Cleaner

 For years, people have been espousing the benefits of cleaning your windows with newspapers instead of paper towels.
 They argue that paper towels can leave lint and streaks on the windows as you are attempting to dry off the vinegar and Dawn cleaner.
 While this is not always true, you do have an alternative available.
-Many people use newspaper to dry their windows.
+Many people use newspapers to dry their windows.

 If you have leftover newspapers floating around your house, you might want to try this trick for cleaning windows with vinegar and Dawn.

 Start by applying the cleaner to the windows, just as you did with other methods.
 You may choose to use a spray bottle to spritz the window with the vinegar and Dawn cleaner.
-Others will choose to lightly dip their newspaper into a bucket of the cleaner before applying it to directly to the glass.
+Others will choose to lightly dip their newspaper into a bucket of the cleaner before applying it directly to the glass.

 Keep in mind that the newsprint may rub off onto your windowsill and window casings, particularly if they are white.
 This might be extremely noticeable and difficult to remove when you are finished.
-Take care not to let the wet newspaper to come in contact with these white areas while you are cleaning.
+Take care not to let the wet newspaper come in contact with these white areas while you are cleaning.
 If you are not sure that you can do that, you may want to consider using a paper towel that does not leave behind these unsightly dark marks.